zifeng175mo/dynamo/examples/python_rs/llm/vllm_nixl/README.md

 ### Processor

 Processor routes the requests to the (decode) workers.
-Three scheduling strategies are supported: 1. random, 2. round-robin, 3. kv-aware.
+Three scheduling strategies are supported: 1. random, 2. round-robin, 3. kv (see [Kv Router](#kv-router)).

 ```
-# Processor must take the same args as the (decoer) worker
+# Processor must take the same args as the (decoder) worker
 # This is temporary until we communicate the ModelDeploymentCard over etcd
 RUST_LOG=info python3 processor.py \
     --model deepseek-ai/DeepSeek-R1-Distill-Llama-8B \
     --tokenizer deepseek-ai/DeepSeek-R1-Distill-Llama-8B \
     --block-size 64 \
     --max-model-len 16384 \
-    <--random-router / --round-robin-router / --kv-router>
+    --router <random/round-robin/kv>
 ```

 Alternatively, the processor can be bypassed by directly hitting the worker endpoints: